-The announcement of the call for proposals in research, experimental development and innovation (hereinafter the "Call for proposals") for selecting projects eligible for the Programme is expected first in Q4 2019 and the start of project funding being provided from the end of 2020.
+The announcement of the call for proposals in research, experimental development and innovation (hereinafter the "Call for proposals") for selecting projects eligible for the Programme is expected first in Q4 2018/Q1 2019 and the aid will commence being provided from 2019.
 There are one or two calls for proposals that are expected to be launched throughout the duration of the Programme.

-The call for proposals specifications shall be precisely defined in the call documentation.
+The call for proposals specifications shall be precisely defined in the tender dossier.
 The call for proposals shall be announced in accordance with the Programme setting as well as the binding documentation of the donating countries.

 The minimum duration of projects under this Programme is 24 months.
+The maximum project implementation period is 5 years.